hibeekaey/open-source-project-generator/docs/UNIFIED_GENERATION_WORKFLOW.md

 ## Overview

-The Open Source Project Generator now uses a unified generation workflow that ensures both config mode and non-interactive mode follow the same execution path.
+The Open Source Project Generator now uses a comprehensive generation workflow that ensures both config mode and non-interactive mode follow the same execution path.
 This provides consistency, maintainability, and a better user experience.

 ## Architecture